Skip to main content

 Cat being pet

-Your cat's stool can tell you a lot about their health.
+You can learn a lot about your cat’s health by checking their stool.
 A mushy, soft or runny stool could simply be a sign of an upset stomach, but it could signal something more serious.
-Understanding the causes of diarrhea in cats and kittens, and knowing when to contact your veterinarian, are important steps toward keeping your feline friend happy and healthy.

-1. Diet
+1. Stress

-Changes in your cat's diet, like switching to a new food, can cause GI irritation that can in turn cause mild or temporary diarrhea.
-Cats are unable to digest dairy, so giving them a dish of milk or cream can also cause diarrhea.
-Food allergies could also be to blame.
+Changes in your cat's diet, like switching to a new food, can cause gastrointestinal irritation that can in turn cause mild or temporary diarrhea.
+Cats can also get food poisoning from food that’s been contaminated with bacteria like salmonella or E. coli.

-3. Infections
+7. Infections

 Both bacterial and viral infections can result in diarrhea in cats and kittens.
 Unvaccinated kittens are especially vulnerable to viruses like feline leukemia, panleukopenia, feline immunodeficiency virus and rotavirus.